 or make 4 interest-free payments of $23.73 AUD fortnightly with More info

-*Last couple of kits left before Christmas!
-Don't miss out!* If out of stock we'll have more in the new year.
+*Sorry, darning kits have sold out!
+Yay to all the menders!* We'll have more in the new year.
 Leave an email for a back in stock notification.

 A wonderful gift for textile lovers and zero wasters everywhere!

 The Woollykins Complete Mending Kit.
 Featuring all you need to mend your beautiful natural fibre clothing.
 With full instructions and ALL tools AND materials to learn to mend three ways: traditional darning, Boro style Sashiko patching and needle felt darning.
 No experience or "craftiness" required!
 All methods are simple, easy to follow with all materials provided in one handy kit that comes wrapped up in a take-anywhere cloth bento bag.

 The kit includes: